The Quranic command to follow the "millat" of Abraham

 "And I followed the creed of my fathers, Abraham, Isaac and Jacob.
 It is not for us to associate anything with God.
 Such is God’s favour upon us and upon the people, but most people are not thankful."
 12:38

 Should we accept God’s definition of the word "millat" (creed), or should we devise a looser definition of this word to mean all the religious rituals, rules and detailed regulations of Islam?
-The deliberate insertion of the words ‘the Monotheist, he was not among those who commit shirk’ after the words ‘millat Ibrahim’ in all the verses which contain the words ‘millat Ibrahim’, compel us to accept that the words ‘millat Ibrahim’ refer to Abraham’s creed which is Monotheism.
+The deliberate insertion of the words ‘the Monotheist, he was not among those who commit shirk’ after the words ‘millat Ibrahim’ in all the verses which contain the words ‘millat Ibrahim’ compels us to accept that the words ‘millat Ibrahim’ refer to Abraham’s creed which is Monotheism.

 God in his infinite wisdom knows that certain Quranic concepts will be disputed by various people.
 The concept of "millat Ibrahim" is one example.
 As a result, God assures us that the Quran provides explanations for all things (16:89).
 When we consider the word "millat" we find further evidence in the Quran to confirm that the word "millat" does not refer to the religious rituals and practises and that the correct meaning is creed: